 The FMLA applies to employers in all states with at least 50 employees.
 Employees are eligible only if they have worked for the employer for at least 12 months and have worked 1,250 hours in the 12 months before taking leave.
 (Learn much more about your rights under the FMLA at our Taking Family and Medical Leave page.)

 Some states have created laws that provide employees with leave for family and medical reasons.
-Sometimes these laws overlap with the FMLA and don’t create additional rights.
+Sometimes these laws overlap with the FMLA and don't create additional rights.
 Often, however, state law applies to a wider set of employers, has more relaxed eligibility requirements for employees, or covers a broader set of family members.
-New York also gives employees the right to take unpaid leave for adoption and spending time with a family member who is in the military:
+In addition to the paid sick leave law discussed above, New York also gives employees the right to take unpaid leave for adoption and spending time with a family member who is in the military:

-New York provides two types of paid leave: temporary disability insurance (TDI) benefits and paid family leave benefits (starting in 2018).
+New York provides two types of paid leave: temporary disability insurance (TDI) benefits and paid family leave benefits.

 New York has a state temporary disability insurance program.
 Eligible employees who are temporarily unable to work due to disability (including pregnancy) can receive up to 50% of their usual wages while they are out of work.
 (For more information, see New York's Guide to Disability Benefits.)